ScizorsBLBC/Custom-Input-Source/README.md

 ## **Project Overview**

-HiraganaLaser is a production-ready macOS keyboard layout that enables direct typing of Hiragana characters on QWERTY keyboards, designed for Japanese language learning and efficient text input.
-This solution provides comprehensive Hiragana character coverage with intuitive key mapping strategies.
+HiraganaLaser is an open source keyboard layout for Hiragana characters on QWERTY keyboards, designed for Japanese language learning.

+# **Important Note**

+- This is not for normal use, you cannot write in normal Japanese with al Hiragana, Katakana, and Kanji combined.
+- It is only to learn how to recognize Hiragana characters it does not work to type Katakana and Kanji and it does not use Romaji or Kana style text replacement features.
+- This solution only provides Hiragana character coverage with direct key mapping.

-### **Key Features**
+## **Key Features**
 - **Complete Hiragana Set**: All 46 basic Hiragana characters mapped
 - **Intuitive Shift Mappings**: Small characters on same keys as large counterparts
 - **Complete Small Character Set**: All essential small hiragana (ぁぃぅぇぉゃゅょっ)
-- **Combining Characters**: Dakuten (゙) and handakuten (゚) for voiced/semi-voiced sounds
+- **Combining Characters**: Combining Dakuten (゙) and Combining Handakuten (゚) for voiced/semi-voiced sounds
+- **を (wo)**: typed with shift plus わ(wa)
+- **ー (long vowel)**: Typed with shift plus む(mu)
 - **Direct Input Method**: No IME conversion required
-- **Learning Optimized**: Character frequency-based mapping for efficient learning

-### **Target Hardware**
+## **Target Hardware**
-Designed for custom mechanical keyboards with Hiragana legends, specifically the DROP x MiTo Laser R2 GMK 'Kobe' Hiragana legends keycaps or compatible sets.
+Designed for custom mechanical keyboards with Hiragana legends, specifically the DROP x MiTo Laser R2 GMK 'Kobe' Hiragana legends keycaps or compatible sets that are a popular option at the moment.

 ![DROP x MiTo Laser R2 Kobe Hiragana set](DROP_x_MiTo_Laser_R2_Kobe_Hiragana_set.png)

-## **Installation**
+# **Installation**
+Choose from the following methods of installation

-### **Method 1: Direct Installation (Recommended)**
+## **Method 1: Direct Installation (Recommended)**

 1. **Download the layout file:**
    - Copy `HiraganaLaser.keylayout` to `~/Library/Keyboard Layouts/`